AnnaCzerwonka/currency-converter-react/README.md

 - a field to enter the amount in the selected currency

-After filling out the form, click the “Convert” button to get the amount in PLN.
+After filling out the form, click the “Convert” button to get the equivalent amount in the selected currency relative to PLN.
+The exchange rates are fetched from an external API and are current as of the date they were retrieved.
+If there is a problem fetching the data, the user sees a message suggesting to check their internet connection.
 Additionally, at the top of the page, a live clock displays the current date and time, updating every second.